Finding Kanji the smart way

 Incidentally, you can use rikaichan on all the vocabulary on this site.
 I never would have spent those countless hours adding the popups manually if rikaichan existed at the time.

-If you want to learn more about the Kanji such as the stroke order (very important!), you can simply copy+paste the word into WWWJDIC.
+If you want to learn more about the Kanji such as the stroke order (very important!), you can simply copy+paste the word into jisho.org.
 You may also want to do this if rikaichan returns multiple readings and you are unsure which one to use.
-The WWWJDIC often has a "(P)" next to the more popular reading.
+The dictionary labels more common readings as “Common word”.

 Looking up printed words